Skip to main content

 • Relative value

-• Supports selection of search region (with subgroups)
+• Supports the selection of search region (with subgroups)

-• Ability to select multiple regions for evaluation at once
+• Ability to select several regions at once for evaluation

-• Supports automatic Smart captcha bypass and the ability to bypass graphical captcha using the AntiCaptcha service or any other that supports their API
+• Support for automatic bypass of Smart captcha and the ability to bypass graphic captcha using the AntiCaptcha service or any other supporting their API

 • Choice of device type